Pen-Pal Focused

 Being a Pen-Pal is a very rewarding way to give back.
 Not only will you be helping others, you will be continuously sharing the story of your children.

-For more information, or to sign up as a Grieve Out Loud Pen-Pal please send a message to Julie with “New Pen-Pal” in the subject line.
+For more information, or to sign up as a Grieve Out Loud Pen-Pal please send a message with “New Pen-Pal” in the subject line.
 Make sure to explain the type of loss you would like to represent in your e-mail.
 Please have your request in by Tuesday, May, 31st.

 :::::